-I am an Assistant Professor of History at Georgia Southern University, where I teach African American History.
+I am an Associate Professor of History at Georgia Southern University, where I teach African American History.
+I am the Public History Coordinator for the Department of History.

 My research interests include women’s history and African American history, especially in Massachusetts.
 I specialize in the history of Black women’s grassroots activism in Boston.
 I am also interested in the history of food and its influence on the United States.